realA10001986/AmigaDSP3210/README.md

 https://docs.google.com/spreadsheets/d/1c7zMVO1gBBRQ6kRbHjpwxwJw0_Bv94AN07wenYpk3eQ/edit?usp=sharing

 Please note: The AA3000+ boards from Hese turned out to have one DSP related tracing bug.
 The signals "RW" and "R_W", despite their different name, are in fact one and the same.
-Hese treated those a two separate signals.
+Hese treated those as two separate signals.
 They need to be connected for the DSP to work.
 The easiest way for already assembled boards is to run a wire from U122 pin 5 to U124 pin 27.
 See https://github.com/realA10001986/Amiga/blob/main/RW-R_W.jpg - the pink spots mark the pins to be connected to each other.

 For more information and documents on the DSP in question, see Wrangler's repo at https://github.com/Wrangler491/AA3000-DSP